dhuang101/excel-qi-app/README.md

 ECMOPAL_API_URL = "the port which ECMO-PAL is deployed to" DB_CONNECTION_URI = "MongoDB's connection URL"

+GOOGLE_DRIVE_KEY = "The key related to the Google Cloud Service Account" GOOGLE_DRIVE_FOLDER_ID = "The ID of the Google Drive Folder for the file-repository"

 NEXTAUTH_URL = "URL for NextAuthJS"
 NEXTAUTH_SECRET = "Secret for NextAuthJS"